Paul7772/Springdale/README.md

 ---

-> 1. Added a bonus that will appear every 15 seconds.
-> And when faced with a bonus,
+> In the latest update, animations have been added and
-> the number of your arrows will increase.
+> the action of the arrows has changed
-> 2. Nothing else was added.
-Just bugfix.

 ## Short description: